Arkapravo-Ghosh/UIC-Project/README.md

 # Hardware
 <details>
-    <summary>Using Arduino Uno and Raspberry Pi</summary>
+    <summary>Using Arduino Uno and A Linux Server</summary>

-## Raspberry Pi
+## Linux Server
-Configure the Raspberry Pi to run [this file](src/server/main.py) on boot.
-This file will capture data from Serial Monitor and store it in a MariaDB Database.
+Configure the Linux Server to run [this file](src/server/main.py) on boot by putting [this SystemD Service File](src/arduino/uic-project-ard.service) into `/etc/systemd/system/`.
+This file will capture data from Serial.
+> Note: The username in both these files are configured to be `arkapravo` and thus the path to the files.
+If necessary, edit them to support your configuration.

+Then, run this command: `sudo systemctl daemon-reload && sudo systemctl enable uic-project-ard.service`
 ## Arduino Uno
 Upload the [Source Code](src/arduino/main) to Arduino Uno Board, then create the circuit as shown below:
 <!--